DETAIL (professional journal): Content

 The journal contains commentaries and topical articles, professional discussions and special reports, as well as documentations of specific buildings, in which spatial and urban relationships are described in the form of photos, drawings and explanatory texts, details of the technology involved, and product information relating to the construction, fitting out and furnishing of the buildings.
 In many cases, the product information is complemented by illustrations as well.
 There are also reports on various events, on building and planning law and building physics.

 Each issue of the journal concentrates on a specific aspect of construction, illustrating this with up-to-date examples from around the world.
 The selected projects show the range of the topic under discussion.
 Together with the Documentation section, the projects form the central part of each issue.
 The opening Discussion section, which contains interviews, critical statements and historical analyses, serves as an introduction to the main theme of each issue.
 The subsequent technical considerations with specialist contributions serve to intensify the treatment of the subject.
 The journal ends with a product information section.

 Publication

-DETAIL is published ten times a year (from 2009 there will be 12 issues per annum) and is distributed to 80 different countries around the world in a bilingual (German-English) edition.
+DETAIL is published ten times a year (from 2009 there will be 12 issues per annum) and is distributed to 80 countries in a bilingual (German-English) edition.
 In addition to this international edition, the journal appears six times a year in a purely English version.
 Copies sent abroad contain an inserted brochure with translations of the most important articles into French, Russian and Italian.
 Since 2002, an exclusively Spanish edition of the journal has been published in Spain with a full translation of the contents.

 Dates of publication: each issue appears in the first week of a month.